-One of the big three telcos available in Australia, Vodafone is a global brand that has been operating in Australia since 1993.
 Offering a number of phone plans and services, Vodafone is often considered by phone users when it comes to choosing a provider, whether they live in the big city or a smaller country town.
 But just how much of Australia does Vodafone cover, and is it the telco provider for you?
-In this Canstar Blue article, learn how much of Australia is covered by the Vodafone network, and whether Vodafone is the best network provider for you.
+In this Canstar Blue guide, we’ll cover how much of Australia is covered by the Vodafone network and whether Vodafone is the best network provider for you.

 What is network coverage?